NLnetLabs/krill/doc/development/06_ca_manager.md

 signed by the parent this will trigger that a new command is sent to the `CertAuth` to update the received certificate under a parent.
 This in turn can trigger changes in the CA, such as issuing/removing ROAs because of changes in resource entitlements.
-In such change in content will trigger that the `CaObjects` structure is updated, generates a new manifest and CRL, and that a `SyncRepo` task as added.
+Such content changes will trigger that the `CaObjects` structure is updated, generates a new manifest and CRL, and that a `SyncRepo` task as added.

 2) pending revocation request exists